 - Checks or cash

-We have a good supply of quality waders and boots in good condition.
+- We have a good supply of quality waders and boots in good condition.
 We are adding to this inventory every year.
-Those who book AND supply the relevant guest information can have these reserved for their use during their stay.
+We may not have an exact fit, but we should be able to come reasonably close.